FHGS principal Skip Cooke retires

 FAIR HAVEN — Fair Haven Grade School has been home to a legend for the past 35 years, and this month the captain will come ashore.
 Longtime principal Wayne “Skip” Cooke is leaving his post after a 50-year career as an educator and administrator.

-Born in Shoreham, graduated from Shoreham, Cooke started working in hayfields at the age of 10, saving up to pay his way through Castleton College, where he hoped to eventually study administration.
+Born in Shoreham, graduated from Shoreham High School, Cooke started working in hayfields at the age of 10, saving up to pay his way through Castleton College, where he hoped to eventually study administration.

 His high school basketball coach happened to be the superintendent at the Hydeville school for the Addison-Rutland district, and after a year serving as the school’s new basketball coach, offered Cooke a job straight out of college as a middle school teacher, before transferring to Fair Haven Union High School, where he would teach English for 14 years.